Random walks, WPD actions, and the Cremona group: Introduction

 \subsection{Further questions}

-We conclude with a few questions for further exploration. \begin{enumerate} \item Can one drop ``reversible" as an hypothesis in Theorem \ref{T:normal-intro}? \item Do our results still hold for measures $\mu$ with finite exponential moment, rather than bounded measures? \item Is the actual rate of convergence in Theorems \ref{T:generic-WPD}, \ref{T:aa}, and \ref{T:normal-intro} exponential (i.e. of order $c^n$ for some $c < 1$) instead of just of order $c^{\sqrt{n}}$? \item Does the radius of injectivity $\textup{inj}(N_n)$ typically goes to infinity as $n \to \infty$, and at what rate? \end{enumerate} We believe that the answers to all these questions should be positive, but we do not attempt to solve them here.
+We conclude with a few questions for further exploration. \begin{enumerate} \item Can one drop ``reversible" as an hypothesis in Theorem \ref{T:normal-intro}? \item Do our results still hold for measures $\mu$ with finite exponential moment, rather than bounded measures? \item Does the radius of injectivity $\textup{inj}(N_n)$ typically goes to infinity as $n \to \infty$, and at what rate? \end{enumerate} We believe that the answers to all these questions should be positive, but we do not attempt to solve them here.